Does CBD Show Up on a Drug Test?

 However, there are some drug tests in existence that test for CBD.
 These tests aren’t widely used, though, and make up less than 1% of the total cannabis tests used per year.

 Can using CBD make you fail a drug test?

-Potentially.
-Why?
-Because all CBD products contain trace amounts of THC.
-Whether it's full-spectrum CBD with up to 0.3% THC or purified CBD isolate with just a few THC molecules kicking around, all hemp products contain some amount of THC.
+There’s always a potential — however slim — that CBD might make you fail a drug test since every CBD product contains some trace amount of THC.
+That’s the case whether it's full-spectrum CBD with up to 0.3% THC or purified CBD isolate with just a few THC molecules kicking around.

-If you were to consume an unreasonable amount of our products, three ounces of hemp flower per day for two weeks for argument's sake, it's possible enough THC would accumulate in your system to make you fail a drug test.
-If you feel yourself capable of such a feat, we encourage you to get your lighter or vaporizer ready and place the biggest order secretnaturecbd.com has ever seen.
-The point is that using enough Secret Nature hemp flower to fail a THC drug test would be so hard as to be almost laughably impossible.
+If you were to consume an enormous amount of Secret Nature products (an ounce of flower per day for two weeks for the sake of argument), it's possible enough THC would accumulate in your system to make you fail a drug test.
+You’re encouraged to fire up your lighter or vape and place a big order.

 How much CBD will make me fail a drug test?